feluelle/airflint/README.md

     hooks:
       - id: airflint
         args: ["-a"]  # Use -a for replacing inplace
+        additional_dependencies:  # Add all package dependencies you have in your dags, preferable with version spec
+          - apache-airflow
+          - apache-airflow-providers-cncf-kubernetes
 ```

 To complete the `UseFunctionlevelImports` rule, please add the `autoflake` hook after the `airflint` hook, as below: